Deductibility of Charitable Contributions

 The deductibility of charitable contributions is limited by the following:

-- if the total contribution of the taxpayer is 20% or less of the taxpayer's adjusted gross income (AGI), then they are fully deductible;
+- if the taxpayer's total contribution is 20% or less of the taxpayer's adjusted gross income (AGI), then they are fully deductible;

-- if the total contribution is greater than 20%, then the deduction may be limited to either 20%, 30%, or 50% of AGI depending on the type of organization receiving the property and the type of property;
+- if the total contribution exceeds 20%, then the deduction may be limited to either 20%, 30%, or 60% of AGI depending on the type of organization receiving the property and the type of property;

-- no more than 50% of AGI is deductible for any given tax year.
+- no more than 60% of AGI is deductible for the tax year.
 Any amounts over that can be carried forward for 5 years.

 The tax rules for charitable contributions make a distinction between ordinary income property and capital gain property.
-Ordinary income property is property that results in the recognition of ordinary income when sold, which includes inventory from the taxpayer's trade or business, or manuscripts or art that was created by the donor, and also capital assets that were held by the donor for 1 year or less.
-It also includes property that is subject to the recapture of depreciation.
+Ordinary income property is property that results in the recognition of ordinary income when sold, including inventory from the taxpayer's trade or business, or manuscripts or art that was created by the donor, and also capital assets held by the donor for 1 year or less.
+It also includes property subject to the recapture of depreciation.
 The deduction of ordinary income property is limited to the lesser of:

-- the fair market value (FMV) of the property when it was donated or
+- the fair market value (FMV) of the property when donated or

 - the donor's adjusted basis in the property.

 Capital gain property is any capital asset held by the taxpayer for more than 1 year or §1231 property that was used in a trade or business.
-Generally, the deduction of capital gain property is equal to its FMV.
+Generally, the deduction of capital gain property equals its FMV.

-However, there are 2 exceptions that prevent the taxpayer from deducting appreciation on capital gain property.
+However, 2 exceptions prevent deducting appreciation on capital gain property.
 The 1st exception applies to tangible personalty, which is all tangible property that is not realty.
 If the donee uses the property that is unrelated to its purpose as a charity, then the deduction is limited to the donor's adjusted basis in the property.
 The taxpayer must determine that the property is being used in a related use by the donee.
 If the taxpayer has a reasonable expectation that the donated property will be used in a way that is related to the charitable organization, then the FMV of the property is deductible, even if the donee later sells the property.
-So if a donor contributes a historical painting that was worth $10,000 at the time of the donation to an art museum and in which the taxpayer had an adjusted basis of $5000, and the art museum displays a painting for a certain amount of time, then the donor can deduct $10,000, even if the art museum later sells the painting.
-If the painting had been donated to the Kiwanis Club, then the deduction would be limited to $5000.
+So if a donor contributes a historical painting worth $10,000 when donated to an art museum and in which the taxpayer had an adjusted basis of $5000, and the art museum displays a painting for a duration, then the donor can deduct $10,000, even if the art museum later sells the painting.
+If the painting had been donated to the Kiwanis Club, then the deduction would be limited to donor's basis of $5000, since art is unrelated to the charitable objective of the Kiwanis Club.

 AGI Limits on Deductibility

-The deductibility of charitable contributions is limited to 50% of the donor's AGI without regard to net operating loss carrybacks if the donee is a certain type of organization (hereafter: 50% organizations), such as:
+The deductibility of charitable contributions is limited to 60% of the donor's AGI without regard to net operating loss carrybacks if the donee is a certain type of organization (hereafter: 60% organization, although the IRS is still calling these organizations 50% limit organizations, even though the higher 60% limit applies), such as:

 - churches,